 District of Columbia

 Bacon is an important component of a functional democracy, and Chef Geoff Tracy is doing his part to secure America’s future through Bacon Bar at his four restaurants located around our nation’s capital.
 Every Wednesday and Thursday, Chef Geoff patrons are seduced by a special swine-focused menu.
 The options vary slightly by location, giving you the ability to vote with your stomach for your preferred bacon experience.
-Bacon wrapped dates versus bacon pretzels.
-Bacon, broccoli and cheddar soup versus crispy pork belly ramen.
-These are difficult choices that no one wants to make, but we do it for love of country (and for the bacon & maple cupcakes).
+Bacon-wrapped dates versus bacon pretzels.
+Bacon, broccoli, and cheddar soup versus crispy pork belly ramen.
+These are difficult choices that no one wants to make, but we do it for the love of country (and for the bacon & maple cupcakes).

 Rated one of the top food trucks in South Florida, Ms. Cheezious is beloved by many for its Grilled Blue and Bacon.
 Crispy bacon, creamy blue cheese, and green onions on sourdough bread – not exactly a meal for achieving the perfect beach body, but it is a path to guaranteed happiness.
 Track down this Miami-based mobile eatery for the adult version of a childhood classic.

-Self-taught bakers Cheryl and Griff Day create everything from scratch the old fashioned way at their Savannah bakery and eatery, Back in the Day.
+Self-taught bakers Cheryl and Griff Day create everything from scratch the old-fashioned way at their Savannah bakery and eatery, Back in the Day.
 They are nationally recognized – and locally popular – for their sweet treats.
 But the Days have also mastered the art of bacon-themed sandwiches and baked goods.
-While their menu changes seasonally, creations you may encounter include bacon jam empanadas, the pimento cheese and bacon sandwich, and a bacon onion panini.
+While their menu changes seasonally, creations you may encounter include bacon jam empanadas, the pimento cheese and bacon sandwich, and a bacon-onion panini.